KmariK/luxury-loom-interiors/README.md

 #### User Goals
 - Finding out what the company has to offer.
-- See projects that the company have done.
+- See projects the company have done.
 - Find information about the company.
 -  Find the location of the buisness.